A DUI is not a small offense in Westminster. You’ll certainly lose your driver’s license after being arrested, and that’s just the beginning.

 After you’ve been tested, police will likely hold you in a jail cell for several hours before releasing you.
 You might be released on a certain bail amount or after making a written promise to appear in court on a specific date.

 Your release depends on the details and whether or not you have a criminal history.
 The officer who arrested you will then finish their report on your arrest and send it to a local prosecutor, who will review the report and decide to either not file charges or charge you with a DUI.

 After being arrested, the officer will also take your driver’s license and you’ll be given a slip of paper that acts as a temporary license.
 This happens because, in California, the DMV automatically places an administrative suspension on your license 30 days from your arrest—unless you fight it.

 You must call the DMV within 10 days of your arrest and schedule a hearing to contest the suspension if you want the possibility of not losing your license.
 Your DUI lawyer can do this for you and will try to get a hearing scheduled months out, which gives you more time to prepare as well as still be able to drive before the hearing date.

 The DMV hearing also gives your lawyer a chance to hear the prosecution’s side and build a stronger case to fight your DUI charge.

 Entering Your Plea: The Arraignment

-You’re admitting guilty and not fighting the charge.
+- Guilty: You’re admitting guilt and not fighting the charge.